Connect with us

 How Well Have AFC Wimbledon & MK Dons Performed Since 2004?

-The story attached to the formation of both and is one of the most intriguing when it comes to the lower leagues of .
+The story attached to the formation of both and MK Dons is one of the most intriguing when it comes to the lower leagues of .
 It has been a tale that has caused some rather intriguing rivalries to unfold over the last fifteen years or so and also one that is based around formation and destruction of clubs.

 The chronicle begins with the demise of the old club, now infamous for the antics of the Crazy Gang back in the eighties and the nineties that featured the likes of Vinnie and Dennis Wise.
-This particular iteration of the club would be a First Division staple and end up winning an in 1988, having defeated Liverpool in a game legendary commentator John Motson described as the “crazy game defeating the culture club.”
+This particular iteration of the club would be a First Division staple and end up winning an FA Cup in 1988, having defeated in a game legendary commentator John Motson described as the “crazy game defeating the culture club.”
 Under manager Dave Bassett, that Wimbledon side won four successive promotions in quick fashion from the Fourth Division right up to the First Division without necessarily adapting the way they played.

 The original Wimbledon, following their move into administration in 2003, had money injected into the club’s coffers by Pete Winkelman whose Inter MK Group then bought the club in 2004 and with it changed the name, badge and kit colours.
 Intriguingly, for the first few years of MK Dons’ existence, they claimed that the history of the original Wimbledon was theirs, before renouncing it in 2007.